Convex-Dev/convex.ts/README.md

 # Convex TypeScript Client

-A TypeScript client library for interacting with the Convex DLT network.
+A TypeScript/JavaScript client library for interacting with the Convex DLT network.

 See: [Convex Docs](https://docs.convex.world)